jariarkko/cave-outliner/doc/Design.md

 See the detailed description of the [Class Describer API](class_describer.md).

+### Outlinerboundingboxer

+This module determines the size of the model, i.e., the bounding box the 3D model fits in.

+See the detailed description of the [Class BoundingBoxer API](class_bounding_boxer.md).

 ### Utilities

 This module is a collection of small submodules that provide utility functions for math, debugging, etc. to the rest of the software.